 Table 7 shows a significant difference in the post-test scores between the control group (M = 11.00, SD = 2.31) and the experimental group (M = 16.67, SD = 1.63), with a t-value of -6.47 and a p-value less than 0.001.
 Since the p-value is below the significance level of 0.05, the null hypothesis is rejected.
 This indicates that the use of Ilocano worksheets had a statistically significant positive effect on pupils' performance in Mathematics 3.
-These implies that integrating localized materials, such as Ilocano worksheets, can enhance comprehension and learning outcomes among students by making the content more relatable and accessible.
+This imply that integrating localized materials, such as Ilocano worksheets, can enhance comprehension and learning outcomes among students by making the content more relatable and accessible.

-Table 8.
+Table 8-

 Mathematics Performance of Grade 3 Learners Before Using Ilocano Worksheets in Teaching Mathematics